Key Takeaways

 | Elite | 32 | DR 70+ | $12,000/mo |

-All packages include a 3-month minimum, rollover of undelivered placements, and monthly reporting with live URLs, DR, traffic, and anchor text.
+All packages include a 3-month minimum, rollover of undelivered placements, and monthly reporting with live URLs, DR, and anchor text.

 Link Insertions (Niche Edits)

 | DR Tier | Min.
-Monthly Traffic | Price |
+Monthly Traffic | Cost Per Link |

 |---|---|---|

-| DR 50+ | 1,000 organic visits | $300/link |
+| DR 50+ | 1,000 organic visits | $300 |

-| DR 60+ | 5,000 organic visits | $400/link |
+| DR 60+ | 5,000 organic visits | $400 |

-| DR 70+ | 10,000 organic visits | $500/link |
+| DR 70+ | 10,000 organic visits | $500 |

 Frequently Asked Questions